qi-lee/Meta-Microbiome/README.md

 <br>

 ### * 6.Phylogenetic analysis
-To infer phylogenetic relationships among bacteria, a whole-genome based and alignment-free Composition Vector Tree (CVTree) method (Xu and Hao, 2009) was applied to the comparison and clustering of the 68 genomes we extracted from our assemblies.
+To infer phylogenetic relationships among bacteria, a whole-genome based and alignment-free Composition Vector Tree (CVTree) method was applied to the comparison and clustering of the 68 genomes we extracted from our assemblies.

     cvtree -i species.list -p data -o CVTree_k6.txt -k 6
     neighbor
 <br>

 ### * 7.Functional analysis

+To further compare the functional potential of each group, the predicted ORFs were analyzed using the GhostKOALA service on the KEGG website.
+When the results were returned through your email, open the links and then compare your interesting pathway.

 <br>